Force over Distance: Chapter 50

 Young and Telford stared at her.

 “I said.
 Right.
 Now.”
-With a cool poise, Wray brushed her hair back over her shoulders, wrapped herself in Sharon’s jacket, and stared them down.
+With cool poise, Wray brushed her hair back, wrapped herself in Sharon’s jacket, and stared them down.

 “Fair enough.”
 Young motioned Telford to precede him out of the room.
 As he followed, still none too steady on his feet, he shot a look over his shoulder at Wray.